 Recovering from Data Center Power Failure

 HBOS PLC is responsible for data that keeps Bank of Scotland and Halifax electronic records accessible.
 However, because the data center had no backup generator in place, millions of customers were unable to access their bank accounts.
-Customers were unable to access funds through ATMs, go into the bank to make deposits or withdrawals or have loans processed.
+Customers were unable to access funds through ATMs, go into the bank to make deposits or withdrawals.
 This interruption occurred for a full day inconveniencing hundreds of transactions.

 International Storm Fallout